 Stronger NJ Neighborhood and Community Revitalization Program: This program provides funding to help communities with public facility improvements such as streetscapes, lighting, and sidewalks; business assistance initiatives such as micro-loans for storm-related damage and loan guarantees for loan loss reserves; and façade and code-related improvements.
 For more information visit njeda.com or access the press announcement here.

 Tourism Marketing: This marketing campaign will continue to promote storm-impacted businesses and shore communities by letting the nation know that New Jersey is recovering and that communities are open for business.
-The campaign funded at $25 million is also designed to encourage New Jerseyans and tourists to shop local, thereby supporting companies that are operational.
+The campaign, initially funded at $25 million, is also designed to encourage New Jerseyans and tourists to shop locally, thereby supporting small businesses that are operational.
+The State allocated an additional $5 million in second round CDBG-DR funds to support tourism marketing in 2014.

 For business assistance, call 1-855-SANDYBZ (1-855-726-3929) or click here to fill out the Superstorm Sandy Assistance Notification Form to receive real time updates on business assistance programs.